-(3) For purposes of an LVC calculation for a passenger vehicle, light truck or heavy truck, a producer include:

-- (a) an amount for high-wage materials used in production; - (b) an amount for high-wage labor costs incurred in the assembly of the vehicle; - (c) an amount for high-wage transportation or related costs for shipping materials to the location of the vehicle producer, if not included in the amount for high-wage materials; - (d) a credit for technology expenditures; and - (e) a credit for high-wage assembly expenditures.

-(4) High wage materials.
-The amount that may be included for high-wage materials used in production is the net cost or the annual purchase value of materials that undergo production in a qualifying-wage-rate production plant and that are used in the production of passenger vehicles, light trucks or heavy trucks in a plant located in the territory of a USMCA country.

-(5) A plant engaged in the production of vehicles or parts may be certified as a qualifying wage-rate vehicle assembly plant or a qualifying-wage-rate production plant based on the average wage paid to direct production workers at the plant for July 1 to December 31, 2020, or for July 1 to June 30, 2021.
+- (3) For purposes of an LVC calculation for a passenger vehicle, light truck or heavy truck, a producer includes: - (a) an amount for high-wage materials used in production; - (b) an amount for high-wage labor costs incurred in the assembly of the vehicle; - (c) an amount for high-wage transportation or related costs for shipping materials to the location of the vehicle producer, if not included in the amount for high-wage materials; - (d) a credit for technology expenditures; or - (e) a credit for high-wage assembly expenditures. - (4) High wage materials.
+The amount that may be included for high-wage materials used in production is the net cost or the annual purchase value of materials that undergo production in a qualifying-wage-rate production plant and that are used in the production of passenger vehicles, light trucks or heavy trucks in a plant located in the territory of a USMCA country. - (5) A plant engaged in the production of vehicles or parts may be certified as a qualifying wage-rate vehicle assembly plant or a qualifying-wage-rate production plant based on the average wage paid to direct production workers at the plant for July 1 to December 31, 2020, or for July 1 to June 30, 2021.
 In subsequent periods, the certification of a qualifying-wage-rate production plant based on period less than 12 months is valid for the following period of the same length.
-The certification of a qualifying-wage-rate production of a qualifying-wage-rate production of a qualifying-wage-rate production and period less than 12 months is valid for the following period of the same length.
-The certification of a qualifying-wage-rate production plant based on a 12-month period is valid for the following 12 months.

-(6) For the purpose of meeting the Labor Value Content requirement a producer may use one of the following formulas:
+The certification of a qualifying-wage-rate production plant based on a 12-month period is valid for the following 12 months. - (6) For the purpose of meeting the Labor Value Content requirement a producer may use one of the following formulas: